close Business Finance Invest Bullets Most Viewed

 Listing of the stock exchange

-The BSE is the only listed Exchange in India and is listed on the National Stock Exchange.
-Though the NSE also had plans of being listed on a stock exchange, it unfortunately never materialized due to several legal hurdles.
+The BSE is the only listed Exchange in India, and it is listed on the National Stock Exchange.
+Though the NSE also had plans to be listed on a stock exchange, it never materialized due to several legal hurdles.

 Index